Strasmore Research

 A stock's float is the number of shares actually available to trade publicly: the shares outstanding minus insider stakes, restricted stock, and other closely held blocks that cannot change hands freely.
-Shares outstanding is the total count of shares a company has issued to investors; the float is the tradable subset — always the same size or smaller.
-Most definitions stop there; this page keeps going, into where each number comes from, with real counts from SEC-filing and IPO records.
+Shares outstanding is the total a company has issued; the float is the tradable subset, always the same size or smaller.
+Most definitions stop there; this page keeps going, into where each count comes from, how thin a "low float" is, and how thin-float names trade.

-One detail up front, the most useful thing on this page: float is an estimate, not a reported figure.
-Companies report shares outstanding in their SEC filings every quarter.
-No filing line item reports "the float."
-Data vendors and index providers each compute a float by deciding which holdings count as locked away, and their answers differ.
-Our market-data warehouse carries share counts straight from filings and listing records — and no float column at all.
-Every number below is a measured share count; any figure called "float" elsewhere is somebody's subtraction.
+One detail up front: float is an estimate, not a reported figure.
+Companies report shares outstanding in SEC filings every quarter; no filing line item reports "the float."
+Vendors and index providers each compute one by deciding which holdings count as locked away, and their answers differ.
+Our warehouse carries share counts straight from filings and listing records, and no float column at all.

-Three share counts sit in a strict ladder, each a subset of the one above it:
+Three counts sit in a ladder, each a subset of the one above.

-- Authorized shares — the maximum the company's charter permits it to issue.
-A ceiling set in the corporate paperwork, raised only by shareholder vote.
+1. Authorized shares, the maximum the charter permits, a ceiling raised only by shareholder vote.

-- Shares outstanding — every share actually issued and currently held by investors, insiders included.
+2. Shares outstanding, every share issued and held by investors, insiders included.
 This is the count reported in SEC filings, and the one behind market capitalization and earnings per share.

-- Float — the outstanding shares free to trade publicly, with the rest sitting in hands that cannot, or realistically will not, sell into the open market on any given day.
+3. Float, the outstanding shares free to trade publicly, the rest in hands that cannot, or realistically will not, sell on a given day.

 Where do share counts come from?
 SEC filings